 The teacher looked at the disciple, smiled and said:

 "I will tell you a story.
 An elephant was standing and picking leaves from a tree.
-A small fly came, flying and buzzing near his ear.
-The elephant waved it away with his long ears.
-Then the fly came again, and the elephant waved it away once more."
+A small fly came by, flying and buzzing near its ear.
+The elephant drove it away with its long ears.
+Then the fly came again, and the elephant drove it away once more.

 This was repeated several times.
 Then the elephant asked the fly: